Multisensory integration: General introduction

 Multimodal perception is how animals form coherent, valid, and robust perception by processing sensory stimuli from various modalities.
 Surrounded by multiple objects and receiving multiple sensory stimulations, the brain is faced with the decision of how to categorize the stimuli resulting from different objects or events in the physical world.
-The nervous system is thus responsible for whether to integrate or segregate certain groups of temporally coincident sensory signals based on the degree of spatial and structural congruence of those stimulations.
+The nervous system is thus responsible for whether to integrate or segregate certain groups of signals.
 Multimodal perception has been widely studied in cognitive science, behavioral science, and neuroscience.

 Stimuli and sensory modalities

 There are four attributes of stimulus: modality, intensity, location, and duration.
 The neocortex in the mammalian brain has parcellations that primarily process sensory input from one modality.
 For example, primary visual area, V1, or primary somatosensory area, S1.
 These areas mostly deal with low-level stimulus features such as brightness, orientation, intensity, etc. These areas have extensive connections to each other as well as to higher association areas that further process the stimuli and are believed to integrate sensory input from various modalities.
-However, recently multisensory effects have been shown to occur in primary sensory areas as well.
+However, multisensory effects have been shown to occur in primary sensory areas as well.